Red Sox vs. Mariners Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Justin Turner and others are available in the Seattle Mariners-Boston Red Sox matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.
+Player prop bet odds for Julio Rodriguez and others are listed when the Seattle Mariners host the Boston Red Sox at T-Mobile Park on Wednesday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!